 Based on the data analyzed, utilizing internal forces for pole replacement projects proved to be a more cost-effective option for the years 2014, 2017 and 2019 compared to hiring external contractors.
-On average, over the period reviewed, projects completed by external contractors were approximately 37% more expensive than those completed by internal crews.
+Over the period reviewed, projects completed by external contractors were, on average, approximately 37% more expensive than those completed by internal crews.